Binary decision diagram: Definition

 In popular usage, the term BDD almost always refers to Reduced Ordered Binary Decision Diagram (ROBDD in the literature, used when the ordering and reduction aspects need to be emphasized).
-The advantage of an ROBDD is that it is canonical (unique) for a particular function and variable order.
+The advantage of an ROBDD is that it is canonical (unique up to isomorphism) for a particular function and variable order.
 This property makes it useful in functional equivalence checking and other operations like functional technology mapping.

 A path from the root node to the 1-terminal represents a (possibly partial) variable assignment for which the represented Boolean function is true.
 As the path descends to a low (or high) child from a node, then that node's variable is assigned to 0 (respectively 1).

 Example

 The left figure below shows a binary decision tree (the reduction rules are not applied), and a truth table, each representing the function $f(x_1, x_2, x_3)$.
 In the tree on the left, the value of the function can be determined for a given variable assignment by following a path down the graph to a terminal.
 In the figures below, dotted lines represent edges to a low child, while solid lines represent edges to a high child.
 Therefore, to find $f(0, 1, 1)$, begin at x1, traverse down the dotted line to x2 (since x1 has an assignment to 0), then down two solid lines (since x2 and x3 each have an assignment to one).
 This leads to the terminal 1, which is the value of $f(0, 1, 1)$.

 The binary decision tree of the left figure can be transformed into a binary decision diagram by maximally reducing it according to the two reduction rules.
 The resulting BDD is shown in the right figure.

 Another notation for writing this Boolean function is $\overline{x}_1 \overline{x}_2 \overline{x}_3 + x_1 x_2 + x_2 x_3$.